emf-creaf/Rcentury/README.md

     site-specific parameters.
 The name of this file can be chosen at will.
-3. Weather file, with extension ‘.wth’, that includes monthly data for precipitation, minimum and maximum temperature for the site.
+3. Weather file, with extension ‘.wth’, that includes monthly data for precipitation and minimum and maximum temperature for the site.
 4. Schedule file, with extension ‘.sch’, which details the timing and sequence of all events in the simulation.

-All these files must exist in the same folder.
+All these ASCII files, together with the executable ‘.exe’ programs, must exist in the same folder.

 Editing each of these input files individually is an extremely tedious and challenging task, particularly when our goal is to apply the CENTURY model to a large number of different sites, and/or under a variety of different climatic and land management scenarios.
-This manual process is also highly susceptible to errors, given the vast number of parameters that must be carefully adjusted.
+This manual process is also highly susceptible to errors, given the vast number of parameters that must be carefully tuned-up and adjusted.

 Therefore, it is a significant improvement in workflow to be able to perform all these file operations from within a comprehensive software